Will you get Statutory Maternity Pay from your employer or can you claim Maternity Allowance? And how much will you get? Here’s what you need to know.

 You qualify for Statutory Maternity Pay (SMP) if:

-- You were employed by the same employer throughout your pregnancy and are still employed in the 15th week before your baby is due.
+- You were employed continuously for at least 26 weeks and are still employed in the 15th week before your baby is due.

 - You give the correct notice to your employer – to do this you need to tell them (in writing if they ask for it) at least 28 days before you want your SMP to start.
 They must confirm within 28 days how much SMP you’ll get and when it will start and stop.

-- If you leave your job after the 15th week before your baby is due, for example, if you are made redundant, dismissed or your job comes to an end, you are still entitled to receive SMP for 39 weeks (Gov.uk, 2019; Maternity Action, 2019).
+- If you leave your job after the 15th week before your baby is due, for example, if you are made redundant, dismissed or your job comes to an end, you are still entitled to receive SMP for 39 weeks (Gov.uk, no date a; Maternity Action, 2022a).

-If your employer decides you’re not eligible, they must give you form SMP1 within seven days of making their decision and explain why (Gov.uk, 2019a; Maternity Action, 2019).
+If your employer decides you’re not eligible, they must give you form SMP1 within seven days of making their decision and explain why (Gov.uk, no date a; Maternity Action, 2022a).

 Company maternity schemes

 You might have heard friends talk about companies having ‘good’ maternity packages and wonder how that can work when SMP is such a leveller.
-So, some employers do offer more generous maternity benefits than SMP.
+So, some employers do offer more generous maternity benefits than SMP - sometimes called Occupational Maternity Pay or Enhanced Maternity Pay.
 Check your contract or talk to your HR department to find out what yours is.

 The downside of a great maternity deal is that if you decide not to go back, you’ll have to pay anything above SMP back.
-Fortunately, if you have to repay any contractual maternity pay you can ask to repay it in small instalments (Gov.uk, 2019; Maternity Action, 2019).
+Fortunately, if you have to repay any contractual maternity pay you can ask to repay it in small instalments (Maternity Action, 2022a).

-If you don't qualify for SMP you may be eligible to claim Maternity Allowance (MA) from Jobcentre Plus.
-You can claim MA if you have low earnings, you changed jobs during your pregnancy or you stopped work recently and don’t qualify for SMP (Gov.uk, 2019; Maternity Action, 2019).
+If you don't qualify for SMP, you may be eligible to claim Maternity Allowance (MA) from Jobcentre Plus.
+You can claim MA if you have low earnings, you changed jobs during your pregnancy or you stopped work recently and don’t qualify for SMP (Gov.uk, no date b; Maternity Action, 2022a).

 In the 66 weeks before your baby’s due, you must have been:

-• employed or self-employed for at least 26 weeks and
+- employed for at least 26 weeks; and

-• earning (or classed as earning) £30 a week or more in at least 13 weeks.
-You should choose 13 weeks in which you earned the most.
-You can use earnings from more than one job (Gov.uk, 2019; Maternity Action, 2019).
+- earning (or classed as earning) £30 a week or more in at least 13 weeks.
+You should choose the 13 weeks in which you earned the most.
+You can use earnings from more than one job (Gov.uk, no date b; Maternity Action, 2022a).

-If you are self-employed and have not had an opportunity to make a self-assessment tax return, you will be given an opportunity to update your Class 2 National Insurance contributions when you make a claim for MA (Gov.uk, 2019; Maternity Action, 2019).
+If you are self-employed and have not had an opportunity to make a self-assessment tax return, you will be given an opportunity to update your Class 2 National Insurance contributions when you make a claim for MA (Gov.uk, no date b).

-Once you have paid your Class 2 contributions you are entitled to MA of £145.18 per week.
-If you haven’t paid enough Class 2 National Insurance to get the full rate, you’ll get £27 a week for 39 weeks so long as you meet all the other eligibility criteria (Gov.uk, 2019; Maternity Action, 2019).
+Once you have paid your Class 2 contributions you are entitled to MA of £156.66 per week.
+If you haven’t paid enough Class 2 National Insurance to get the full rate, you’ll get £27 a week for 39 weeks so long as you meet all the other eligibility criteria (Gov.uk, no date b; Maternity Action, 2022a).
+(Figures correct at time of review: 1st June 2022.)

 You can claim MA once you’ve been pregnant for 26 weeks.
 The earliest MA can start is 11 weeks before your baby is due.
-MA will usually start on the same date as you decide to start your maternity leave (Gov.uk, 2019; Maternity Action, 2019).
+MA will usually start on the same date as you decide to start your maternity leave (Gov.uk, no date b; Maternity Action, 2022a).

-You will need an MA1 claim form, your MATB1 maternity certificate from your doctor or midwife and form SMP1 from your employer if they refused your claim for SMP (Gov.uk, 2019; Maternity Action, 2019).
+You will need an MA1 claim form, your MATB1 maternity certificate from your doctor or midwife and form SMP1 from your employer if they refused your claim for SMP (Gov.uk, no date b).

 If you are not sure if you can get MA, you should claim it and the Jobcentre Plus will check.
-If you don’t qualify for MA, they should automatically check whether you can get Employment and Support Allowance (maternity) for an eight week period before and after the birth (Gov.uk, 2019; Maternity Action, 2019).
+If you don’t qualify for MA, they should automatically check whether you can get Employment and Support Allowance (maternity) for an eight-week period before and after the birth (Maternity Action, 2022b).

 Agency, casual, zero hours or self-employed workers

 If you’re paid through PAYE and have tax and National Insurance deducted at source, you may still qualify for SMP from your agency or employer.
-If not, see above for details of Maternity Allowance (Gov.uk, 2019; Maternity Action, 2019).
+If not, see above for details of Maternity Allowance (Maternity Action, 2022a).

-Self-employed women and some freelancers and contractors who run their own business and pay their own tax/National Insurance can also claim MA (Gov.uk, 2019; Maternity Action, 2019).
+Self-employed women and some freelancers and contractors who run their own business and pay their own tax/National Insurance can also claim MA (Maternity Action, 2022a).

-If your employer has gone into liquidation or is refusing to pay SMP, you should contact the HMRC Statutory Payments Disputes Team (Gov.uk, 2019; Maternity Action, 2019).
+If your employer has gone into liquidation or is refusing to pay SMP, you should contact the HMRC Statutory Payments Disputes Team.

 If you or your employer needs advice about SMP, or if you have special circumstances that aren’t covered here, contact the organisations below.
 They’ll be happy to help you work it out so you can enjoy your maternity leave with, hopefully, a bit of financial support behind you.